Marriage, Family and Respect Life: After the March

 2) Love your family.
 Building a society that respects and cherishes human dignity begins in the home.
 Make your home a place of love, forgiveness and joy.
 Make your family a true sanctuary of life, where each human person is received as a gift from God.

 3) Get informed.
 Find out what the Church teaches about life issues (abortion, euthanasia, stem cell research, in vitro fertilization, contraception, etc) from the Catechism of the Catholic Church and other Church documents.
 Keep up to date on current events related to the culture of life.
-(See our RESPECT LIFE AND SOCIAL CONCERNS page to read about various life issues.
-Consider signing up to receive the CULTURE OF LIFE UPDATE, a free email newsletter produced by a parish in our diocese to keep people up to date on issues related to life, marriage and family.)
+(See our RESPECT LIFE AND SOCIAL CONCERNS page to read about various life issues.)

 4) Get involved.
 Participate in activities in your parish and community that promote the culture of life and assist those in need.